johnnyone89/TCFN4PVForecasting/README.md

 ## Citation

-If you use this code, please cite the paper (BibTeX will be added after acceptance).
+If you find this repository useful in your research, please cite:

+- Shin, Y.; Moon, J. *Trend–Context Fusion Network with Multi-Head Attention for Solar Photovoltaic Power Forecasting*. *Journal of Platform Technology* **2026**, *14*(1), 3–21.
+DOI: 10.23023/JPT.2026.14.1.003

 ## Contact